michaeldoylecs/avantos-code-challenge/README.md

 The API endpoint is hardcoded as `http://localhost:3000/api/v1/1/actions/blueprints/1/graph/`.

 Then, run this server by running `npm run dev` from within the top-most directory.

+# Notes
+I did not implement global data prefills.
+Truthfully, I forgot about it midway through implementing the prefillStore, and retrofitting it in is now more work than I would like to spend on this code accessment.